This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Behavior and Habitat Differences

-In terms of snake behavior and habitat selection, gopher snakes often stick to rocky crevices or open grasslands, while bull snakes prefer burrowing in loose soil or sandy areas.
+You’ll notice gopher snakes prefer rocky crevices or open grasslands, while bull snakes like loose soil or sandy areas.

 Defensive Mechanisms and Reactions